-- We currently have nine extra care schemes across North Tyneside with 375 apartments.
+- Up to 2021/22 there were nine extra care schemes across North Tyneside with 375 apartments.
 Most of these are rental but a small number are shared ownership.
 Extra care offers individuals the ability to continue to live in the community, at home and have access to on-site care and support through a 24/7 commissioned care team.
-All apartments are self-contained and individuals are supported to maximise the maintain their independence. - There are plans for a further two extra care schemes with 104 apartments to come on stream by 31 March 2022.
-One of these schemes with 40 beds will be dementia specific and will offer a real alternative to a placement in a care home. - 3 Avoidable admissions (unplanned hospitalisation for chronic ambulatory care sensitive conditions).
+All apartments are self-contained and individuals are supported to maximise the maintain their independence. - A further two extra care schemes with 104 apartments came on stream at the end of 2021/22.
+One of these schemes with 40 beds is dementia specific and offers a real alternative to a placement in a care home. - 3 Avoidable admissions (unplanned hospitalisation for chronic ambulatory care sensitive conditions).

-Figure 8 below shows a time-series of unplanned hospitalisation for chronic ambulatory care sensitive conditions, expressed as a standardised ratio where the England rate = 100.
-For example, in 2019/20 the North Tyneside rate was almost
+Figure 8 below shows a time-series of unplanned hospitalisation for chronic ambulatory care sensitive conditions, expressed as an indirectly standardised rate per 100,000 people.
+In 2021/22 North Tyneside's actual performance of 1052.89 was within the target of 1125.